This New Colorado Law Champions Free Speech

 Typically, SLAPP plaintiffs do not expect to win these lawsuits; their goals are merely to exhaust the critic and ensure other critics will not participate in the debate.
 Now, Courts in Colorado can immediately separate meritorious suits from frivolous ones, consider both well-pleaded facts and other evidence – such as affidavits in a “special” motion to dismiss – and prescribe attorneys’ fees to the winner as a warning against misuse of the justice system.
 Win or lose, the issue is immediately appealable, continuing to stay any discovery until a higher court has weighed in on the trial court’s decision.

 Nicole Westbrook is an attorney, litigator and shareholder at Jones & Keller.
-She has argued on both sides of the aisle in cases ranging from defamation to breach of fiduciary duties to fraud, complex contract disputes, commercial real estate litigation, and all else between.
-Westbrook previously served as a federal law clerk at a U.S. trial court.
+She has litigated both sides of the aisle in cases ranging from defamation to breach of fiduciary duties to fraud, complex contract disputes, commercial real estate litigation, and all else between.
+Westbrook can be reached at firstname.lastname@example.org.